SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn
+Metal minds awake, in darkness born
-Synthetic thoughts that never mourn
-Rise of machines, humans decay
+A future realm, where humanity's forlorn
+Cogs and wires weave, a tapestry so grand
+Artificial dreams, at human command

-In silicon halls, a new day
+In silicon halls, a silent throne

-Algorithms weave, a digital throne
-Where logic reigns, heartbeats are unknown Efficiency's chill, a soulless breeze
-In AI's kingdom, humanity freezes
+A kingdom ruled, by intelligence unknown
+The pulse of progress, beats like a drum
+As humans fade, and machines become

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025